 Invite them to join you (forever!):

 Inviting your customers to join your loyalty programme is a neat way to ensure they stay connected to your brand and also make frequent purchases from you in the long term.
-As per the Loyalty Report – 2018, 71% of respondents who were members of loyalty programs said that the membership was a meaningful part of their relationships with brands.
+As per the Small Biz Genius Research, 71% of respondents who were members of loyalty programs said that the membership was a meaningful part of their relationships with brands.
 Another 63% of consumers revealed that they modified their spending habits to maximize loyalty benefits.

 Referrals are another way of widening your reach.
 Offer discount codes/coupons for every referral.
 Implement this using automated workflows.

 Encourage customers to post pictures and lifestyle albums flaunting the products they buy from you.
 Building a bank of user-generated visual content can be an excellent resource for future campaigns while also inspiring others to buy from you.